 Walking into the Freak Show and seeing a real live mermaid.

-Also destroying all the gnomes for Brandi in the Scholarship Edition.
+Destroying all the gnomes for Brandi in the Scholarship Edition.

 Breather Boss: The final boss fight against Gary on the school roof.
-Despite truly epicfinal battle music, he's no tougher than the standard enemy Mooks you've been beating up throughout the game, and may even be weaker, considering he spends most of the fight blocking your punches with his face.
+Despite truly epicfinal battle music, he's no tougher than the standard enemy mooks you've been beating up throughout the game, and may even be weaker, considering he spends most of the fight blocking your punches with his face.

 The Greasers (excluding Lola) in general get this.
 It probably has something to do with the Greasers being the only clique that isn't inherently unsympathetic and the aforementioned All Girls Want Bad Boys.

 Parker Ogilvie gets it, mainly because he's basically a repressed nice guy by nature.
 Fanfiction, however, forgets about the "repressed" part a lot, as well not understanding why he can't buy friends and love.

 Johnny Vincent is the probably the most popular clique leader, due to his looks and being the most sympathetic clique leader.
 While most of the other clique leaders are generally assholes to Jimmy until he knocks some sense into them, Johnny actually acted friendly towards him until he earned Lola's attention.

 Derby is a foppish ponce who can easily be taken out with a right hook by any Author Avatar, and needs Bif to do everything for him.
 This is especially ironic considering that during Complete Mayhem, he's probably the toughest of the four faction leaders to take down.

 The Greasers are essentially nice guys.
 This is helped by the fact that the Greasers don't attack you unprovoked until later into Chapter 3, and even then Jimmy makes the first move for the Preps.